Maddison Bullock

-Maddison Bullock is an American SAG actress, producer, and writer.
-She is the owner of a production company called Maddness Pictures and she is also a professional figure skater.
-She has made dozens of appearances over the course of her career in both TV and Film.
+Maddison Bullock (born May 25, 1992 in Lone Tree, Colorado) is an American actress, producer, screen writer and former competitive figure skater.
+She is the owner of a production company called Bankable Pictures.
+Since 2012, she has made dozens of appearances in both television and film roles.
 She trained at the United States Olympic Training Center in Colorado for Figure Skating and competed for Team USA with the Los Angeles Ice Theater.
 She volunteers as a young girls ambassador for the anti-bullying organization Boo2Bullying.